 “One Voluntaryist’s Perspective” is an original column appearing sporadically, by the founder and editor Skyler J. Collins.

-To them such is perfectly just because it is the righting of a wrong.
-The state is a tool that may used in this way, just as for small government libertarians it may be used in self-defense.
+To them, such is perfectly just because it is the righting of a wrong.
+The state is a tool that may be used in this way, just as for small government libertarians it may be used in self-defense.
 This is a type of self-defense by the have-nots against the haves.

-It make me wonder, however, just how beneficial wealth is to the haves, and even to the have-notes?
+It makes me wonder, however, just how beneficial wealth is to the haves, and even to the have-nots?
 Let us count the ways.

 1. The wealthy spend their wealth on consumer goods and services.
 There is in this a direct and immediate benefit for the wealthy as they undoubtedly enjoy the goods and services they are procuring (or they wouldn’t be procuring them).
 But who are they procuring them from?
 Other wealthy people are most likely not the ones creating the goods or performing the services directly.
 Most likely, those are people less wealthy, probably significantly less wealthy.
 Without the wealthy spending their wealth on consumer goods and services, how many jobs would be lost, and how many companies who are creating newer and better goods and services won’t be profitable to continue in that direction?

 2. The wealthy put their money in the bank for saving or invest it directly in mutual funds, stocks, et cetera.
 There is seemingly no immediate benefit for the wealthy to do this.
 They are giving it away for others to use, others who are building businesses or innovating technology, others who are most likely less wealthy than them and in need of capital for their entrepreneurial projects.
 Without the upper classes saving and investing their wealth, how many new businesses would be created or existing businesses expanded, and from these how many jobs and new ideas (newer and better goods and services) would be lost?